By Troy Rector, CPA

 For a NFP to negotiate a Federal indirect cost rate, it typically takes a direct relationship (direct award) with a Federal awarding agency and where that Federal awarding agency believes it to be worthwhile to negotiate a rate.
 Often times, a NFP has a federally negotiated indirect cost rate because it was required by a Federal funding agency, either currently or in the past.

-Pass-through entities have the option of negotiating indirect cost rates greater than the de minimis rate with subrecipients, but are not required to do so.
+Pass-through entities have the option of negotiating indirect cost rates greater than the de minimis rate with subrecipients, but they are not required to do so.
 However, pass-through entities are not allowed to force or bribe a subrecipient into accepting an indirect cost recovery below the de minimis rate unless it is limited by the Federal program’s statute.

 A Step Forward